Registration Process

 You should register as soon as possible after your registration period begins, especially for STAT and MATH courses which fill up quickly.
 Most new students register in Period II for Autumn quarter (mid-June) and Period I thereafter.

-Generally, Biostatistics students can register for most BIOST prefix courses without an add code.
-Only courses with "Restr" or the ">" symbol next to the Schedule Line Number (SLN) in the Time Schedule, or icons next to the section letter in MyPlan have restrictions or add code requirements, but for BIOST courses those restrictions are usually for non-Biostatistics/Statistics majors.
+Biostatistics students can register for most BIOST prefix courses without an add code.
+Only courses with "Restr" or the ">" symbol next to the Schedule Line Number (SLN) in the Time Schedule, or icons next to the section letter in MyPlan, have restrictions or add code requirements.
+However, for BIOST courses restrictions are usually only for non-Biostatistics/Statistics students.

-BIOST 590 Consulting requires add codes for all students.
+BIOST 590 Consulting requires add codes for registration.
 Independent study courses (BIOST 600, 700, 800) require a faculty code.

 Late Registration